poochi/Twitter/README.md

   <content><![CDATA[
 # TwitterInformer

-This is a simple project to explore twitter api's using tweepy.
+This is a simple project to explore twitter's api using tweepy.
-The aim of this project is to provide important news tweets from reliable handles to your Ubuntu PC (*nix actually).
+The aim of this project is to provide important news tweets from reliable handles to your Ubuntu PC in a convinient manner.

 ![alt tag](https://raw.github.com/poochi/TwitterNews/master/pics/example.png)

-TODO: Write a project description
-Currently, the app is designed to take keys for authentification ,full-permision folder and twitter handles from an app.cfg file
+Currently, the app uses information from app.cfg (like authentication key, full-permision folder and reliable news source handles) to fetch and display information via ubuntu's notify.

 ## Installation
 Set the config parameters correctly
 Just run this python file from command line.
 Ensure to set the DISPLAY environment variable to  0.0

 ## Usage

 TODO: Write usage instructions

+simply cron it even hr :)
+* */1 * * * DISPLAY=:0.0 /home/poochi/App_TwitterNews/TwitterNews.py 1>/home/poochi/App_TwitterNews/log1 2>/home/poochi/App_TwitterNews/log2

 ## Contributing